alfecjo/MyStore/README.md

-# MyStore API
+# MyStore API (FrameWorks Java - front-end)

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/1wz4z6)

-# MyStore API foi connstruido por solicitação da disciplinna de Frameworks no Curso de Pós graduação em Tecnologia Java para avaliação!
+# MyStore API.
+It was built at the request of the Frameworks discipline in the Postgraduate Course in Java Technology for evaluation.
+Angular front-end module!!

 ![Angular](https://img.shields.io/badge/angular-%23DD0031.svg?style=for-the-badge&logo=angular&logoColor=white)

-Only the front-end is available here, but the complete project uses the following technologies: **Java, Java Spring, Flyway Migrations, PostgresSQL as the database, and Spring Security and JWT for authentication control.**
+🎉 Only the front-end is available here, but the complete project uses the following technologies: **Java, Java Spring, Flyway Migrations, PostgresSQL as the database, and Spring Security and JWT for authentication control.**

 # In the future: